openlibhums/memory-alpha/content/pages/support/identifiers/crossref-article-doi.md

 By default, Janeway registers a DOI with Crossref when an article is accepted for publication.

-After acceptance, the DOI will exist in Crossref’s system.
+After acceptance, the DOI will exist in Crossref's system.
 However, the web page it points to may not yet be live if the article has not been published.
 This is expected and does not indicate a problem.

 Provisional metadata is sent, but no author-identifiable details are shared.